Tree Planting Program

 Green your space

 The City of Thorold provides an Urban Street Tree and Park Planting program where applicable.
 This program is designed to enhance our neighbourhoods and parks providing green space and shade, as well as, improving air quality for our community and visitors.
 Trees are planted in parks, on public boulevards, road allowances fronting residences and in circles where tree do not currently exist.
-Tree planting is on a first-come first-serve basis.

 Please note: You are not guaranteed a tree if the location is not conducive for planting.
 For instance, there may be space constraints, underground services and/or overhead utility and electric lines that impede on the tree's growth.
+We will also try our best to provide a native species of tree depending on the conditions of the area.

-Smaller Decorative Trees for Tight Areas |
+| Small Decorative Trees |

 |